bradgauvin/classification-project/README.md

  - [x] Store env file in local repository
  - [x] Make .gitignore and validate env.py file is part of .gitignore
  - [x] Clone my repo
- - [ ] Import python libraries: pandas, matplotlib, seaborn, numpy, scipy, and sklearn
+ - [x] Import python libraries: pandas, matplotlib, seaborn, numpy, scipy, eli5 and sklearn
- - [ ] modeling.py is available for reference - codes had to be adjusted for telco data set
+ - [x] modeling.py is available for reference - codes had to be adjusted for telco data set, but used as a reference point
  - [ ] follow steps outlined in README.md and churn_report.ipynb